Mohammed El Hazzouri

 BBA Accounting / Finance, Hariri Canadian University

-Dr. Mohammed El Hazzouri is an Assistant Professor of marketing at Bissett School of Business.
+Dr. Mohammed El Hazzouri is an Associate Professor of marketing at Bissett School of Business.
 Dr. El Hazzouri earned his PhD. from the University of Manitoba in 2012.
 He is interested in researching consumer behavior topics related to social identity (e.g. gender, ethnicity, immigration status etc.) and to consumer debt.
 He currently serves as a Marketing Division Officer at the Administrative Sciences Association of Canada.

 In the classroom, he encourages his students to be critical thinkers and curious about the world.
 In both his research and teaching, Dr. El Hazzouri strives to draw attention to issues that are relevant to marketers and to public policy makers alike.